GeorgiosMastrogiannis/whalebone_home_task/README.md

   ---

-- I had to switch from to Nginx ingress controller
+- Switch to Nginx ingress controller

 I started with the AWS ALB Ingress Controller but switched to NGINX because ALB only works with ACM for TLS, and I needed cert-manager to handle Let's Encrypt certificates automatically.
 NGINX made that setup much smoother.